 Soil injection without mixing of the soil leads to a peak concentration of MITC at the injection depth and decreasing concentrations above and underneath as illustrated here.
 The distribution depends highly on the soil type.

-Depending on the crop type, specific application machines are developed (as in the following example that is developed for pineapple).
+Depending on the crop type, specific application machines are developed (as in the following example that is developed for pineapples).
 In this case, the injection machine is combined with a bedding machine to prepare the soil for planting.

 Certain statements may not be applicable in all geographical regions.
 Product labeling and associated claims differ based on government requirements.
 Use plant protection products safely.
 Always read the label and product information before use.